UPDATE: A Guide to Online Research Resources for the Australian Federal Legal System with some Reference to the State Level

 5. Courts and Judgments

-The Australian court system is hierarchical.
-There are two major types, the Federal courts and the courts at State level with the High Court sitting at the top of the hierarchy.
+The High Court of Australia is the highest court in Australia, hearing matters related to interpreting the Constitution and resolving appeals from all courts in Australia.
 The High Court was established in 1901 by section 71 of the Constitution and the Judiciary Act 1903 (Cth).[1]
 The original jurisdiction of the High Court is derived from sections 75 and 76 of the Constitution; section 73 established its appellate jurisdiction.
 The Privy Council (Limitation of Appeals) Act 1968 (Cth) and the Privy Council (Appeals from the High Court) Act 1975 (Cth) abolished appeals to the Privy Council from the High Court.
 Appeals from State Supreme Courts to the Privy Council were later abolished by s 11 of the Australia Act 1986 (Cth) making the High Court the final court of appeal in Australia.

-There are three major Federal Courts: the Federal Court of Australia, established by the Federal Court of Australia Act 1976 (Cth), the Family Court of Australia created by the Family Law Act 1975 (Cth) and the Federal Circuit Court (formerly the Federal Magistrates Court) by the Federal Circuit Court of Australia Legislation Amendment Act 2012 (Cth).
+There are two major Federal Courts: the Federal Court of Australia, established by the Federal Court of Australia Act 1976 (Cth), and the Federal Circuit and Family Court of Australia which was established by the Federal Circuit and Family Court of Australia Act 2021 and commenced operation on 1 September 2021

-The judgments of most of the Courts may be found on Court official websites, they may also be located on AustLII and BarNet/JADE.
-BarNet/JADE and AustLII also contain the Transcripts of High Court Cases and the High Court Bulletin (HCAB).
+The judgments of most of the Courts may be found on Court official websites, and in Victoria via Law Library Victoria.
+Decisions may also be located on AustLII and JADE, which also contain the Transcripts of High Court Cases and the High Court Bulletin (HCAB).
 The High Court Bulletin (HCAB) is compiled approximately once a month from February to December after each Court sitting.
 The HCAB includes Cases Handed down, Cases Reserved, Original Jurisdiction, Cases Granted Special Leave, and Cases Refused Special Leave, as at the date of each issue.
 Both websites provide a download and/or print option.

 6. Australian Law Report Series

-While judgments may be freely available on most Court websites and also on AustLII and BarNet/JADE it is still practice for cases from the authorised law reports series to be handed up in court.
-It is also still standard practice to cite an authorised report in preference to an unauthorised report in written publications.
+While judgments may be freely available via most Court websites and also on AustLII and JADE, it is still practice for cases from the authorized law reports series to be handed up in court.
+It is also still standard practice to cite an authorized report in preference to an unauthorized report in written publications.

-The main authorised Australian Law Report Series are:
+The main authorized Australian Law Report Series are:

-The main unauthorised Australian Law Report Series are:
+The main unauthorized Australian Law Report Series are:

-The main authorised Law Report Series for each State/Territory are:
+The main authorized Law Report Series for each State/Territory are:

 The following two Territory Reports series are published at the end of the Australian Law Reports (ALR):